Essential Tech Tasks for Online Business Owners, Made Easy

 DKIM & Email Authentication

-In today’s email landscape, platforms like Google and Yahoo have begun to require proper email authentication to ensure messages reach their intended recipients.
-DKIM provides the verification that your emails are being sent from a trusted source, protecting your domain’s reputation and ensuring your emails don’t end up in spam folders.
+Google and Yahoo now require proper email authentication to ensure messages reach their intended recipients.
+DKIM (DomainKeys Identified Mail) verifies that your emails are sent from a trusted source, protecting your domain’s reputation and keeping your messages out of spam folders.

 CRM (Customer Relationship Management)

-Best of all, Systeme.io offers a free plan with access to all tools and no time limit, making it a perfect choice for those just starting out.
+Best of all, Systeme.io offers a free plan with access to all tools and no time limit.
 You can also explore my guide on how to build a business with Systeme.io for practical tips on getting the most from the platform.

 API Integrations & Automations